In today's post, I will outline the basic steps for cleaning your Sage coffee machine and how to use them.

 Steam Wand Maintenance

 Always purge after each steam and then clean with a milk towel.
-If you maintain this practice you will never have problems with your Sage Oracle's steam handle.
+If you maintain this practice, you will never have problems with your Sage Oracle's steam handle.

 Milk and milk replacements aren't the best when heated, so letting milk solidify on your steam wand is asking for trouble.